briantweed/asset-builder/README.md

 ```

-Once completed run: `gulp setup`.
-This will generate you folder structure.
+#### Automatic build process

-You can next run `gulp watch` which will listen for any changes to your development folders.
+`npm start` - will run the gulp setup, create a local server, watch for any changes to your development folder and update the browser.
-Alternatively you can run each gulp command individually when needed.
+This will also create a user interface for running individual gulp commands, as well as links to each html page.

-## Gulp Commands
+#### Manually

-The main gulp commands are:
+`gulp setup`.
+You can compile file changes automatically by running `gulp watch` or manually using one of the following commands:

 - `gulp` - compile css, js and html files
 - `gulp build` - will run all available processes (css, js, html, favicon, image compression)
 - `gulp help` - will list all available commands